-Included in assets held for sale as of March 28, 2021 was \$0.7 million for an office building in St. Louis, Missouri which was utilized in the administration of our Industrial segment and \$0.2 million for a water treatment branch located in Eldridge, lowa, which has been relocated to another owned facility.
+Included in assets held for sale as of March 28, 2021 was \$0.7 million for an office building in St. Louis, Missouri which was utilized in the administration of our Industrial segment and \$0.2 million for a former water treatment branch located in Eldridge, Iowa, which has been relocated to another owned facility.
 Both were sold in the first quarter of fiscal 2022.
+These amounts were recorded as assets held for sale within prepaid expenses and other current assets on our balance sheet.